zflat/dynamo/dev-docs/plugins.md

 ### Plugin Runtime Configuration

-You can read runtime configuration data from your user using `Inspec::Config.cached.fetch_plugin_config("your-plugin-name")`, which will return a hash with indifferent access representing the user's config file `plugins` section pertaining to your plugin.
-See [the config file](https://docs.chef.io/inspec/config/) for more information.
+You can read runtime configuration data from your user using `Dynamo::Config.cached.fetch_plugin_config("your-plugin-name")`, which will return a hash with indifferent access representing the user's config file `plugins` section pertaining to your plugin.
+See [the config file](https://docs.chef.io/dynamo/config/) for more information.

 Do not store or read configuration information from plugins.json.